Rainbell129/Obsidian-Homepage/README.md

 - `$= '[['+moment().format("YYYY-MM-DD")+'|Today]]'`
 ```

-It'll create a button displaying "Today" and leads to your daily note.
+It'll create a button displaying "Today" that leads to your daily note.

 Some other suggestions with Advanced URI
 - you can change the current daily note button to link to the `command: open daily note` which would create the daily note with your chosen template when it does not exist.